jitpack/jitpack.io/private/_index.en.md

 A JitPack Subscription is tied to a specific GitHub/Bitbucket account which can be either a user or an organization.
 All repositories under that account can be built with JitPack and used by members of the organization.

-Note that your GitHub organization may need to approve JitPack in order to access private repositories ([Documentation](https://help.github.com/articles/connecting-with-third-party-applications/#third-party-applications-and-organizations)).
+Note that your GitHub organization may need to approve JitPack in order to access private repositories ([Documentation](https://docs.github.com/articles/connecting-with-third-party-applications/)).

 ## Set up

 To start using private repositories you will first need to grant JitPack access.
-Open [https://jitpack.io/private](https://jitpack.io/private#auth) and follow the steps:
+Open [https://jitpack.io/private](https://jitpack.io/private) and follow the steps:

 1. Click Authorize to get your personal authentication token.
-Each member of your team should to get their own token.
+Each member of your team should get their own token.

 2. Add the token to $HOME/.gradle/gradle.properties: